-This is a review of the Olympus [mju:] II zoom 115, a 35mm point and shoot compact camera.
+This is a review of the Olympus [mju:] II zoom 115, a 35mm point and shoot compact camera with auto focus, automatic exposure and a 3 zone meter.

 Olympus [mju:] II zoom Images